mrINEX/learn-English/README.md

 sentence: We agreed to help him.
 I can not agree with you.
 He agreed with us.
 He agree[d] to visit us.
 I believe[d] you.
 I receive[d] a letter.
 You surprised me.
 We believe in you.
 We believed you.
 I damaged your car.
 [Try not to damage his car.
 It is very expensive.]
 You damaged my car.
 I don't believe him.
 [I worried about you.
 I tried to help you.]
 Finally he returned home.
 What time will he arrive?
 [Cover me!]

 11.06
-words: [achieve achieved], [improve improved], [remove removed], [arrive arrived], [appear appeared], cover, discover, return, move, die, prepare, increase, follow, form,
+words: [achieve achieved], [improve improved], [remove removed], [arrive arrived], [appear appeared], [agree agreed], [receive received], [compare compared], [imagine imagined], [explain explained], [sign signed], [worry worried], cry, damage, cover, discover, return, move, die, prepare, increase, follow, form, believe,
 sentence: He achieved a lot.
 It is not easy to improve your English.
 I just called to say: "I love you".
 They achieved a lot.
 Could you enter the room?
+I worried about you.